'Coco' Filmmakers Explore The 'Connection To Loved Ones Past'

 I am not like the rest of my family.

-GROSS: The Disney-Pixar film "Coco" just won the Golden Globe for best animated film.
-It was co-written and co-directed by my guests Lee Unkrich and Adrian Molina.
+The Disney-Pixar film "Coco" has earned Academy Award nominations for best animated feature and best original song.
+Today, we're going to listen to Terry's interview with Lee Unkrich and Adrian Molina, who co-wrote and co-directed "Coco."
 Unkrich also directed "Toy Story 3" and co-directed "Finding Nemo," "Monsters, Inc." and "Toy Story 2."
 Molina worked on "Ratatouille," "Toy Story 3" and "Monsters University."
 "Coco" is told from the point of view of a 12-year-old boy named Miguel who lives in a small Mexican town and loves to play guitar.

 (SOUNDBITE OF FILM, "COCO")